jp-salvacion/JP/eugene/STG/MP/POPUP/Lien/READMEQA.md

 1. Create a repository on your Github account.
 Name your repository as resola-qa-challenge-yourname
 2. Code.
 Commit and Push as many times as you want, only the last Pull Request will be graded
 3. All manual deliverables should be added to a "Reports" folder in root of project.
-4. Create a Pull Request in your private repo and invite us as reviewer   => Need Michael confirm his account
+4. Create a Pull Request in your private repo and invite vuanhduc2685@gmail.com as reviewer